 The nearest town of Merzouga is right on the edge of the dunes, just 1km away, meaning that you can stay in a hotel in town and still walk to the dunes in a few minutes.
-This makes Erg Chebbi far more accessible, and much easier for a DIY trip.
-This easy access makes the dunes very popular with tourists, which means more guides and souvenir touts, but also that locals are used to tourists and don’t care about things like unmarried couples travelling together – which can be a problem in some rural areas.
+This makes Erg Chebbi far more accessible, and much easier for a DIY trip to the desert in Morocco.
+This easy access makes the dunes very popular with tourists, which means more guides and souvenir touts.
+But it also means travelling there under your own steam is easier – perfect for backpackers!

 - Rissani – 40km away